KrnTneja/KrnTneja.github.io/_pages/about.md

 Bio
 ------

-I'm Karan Taneja, a first-year [Computer Science](https://www.cc.gatech.edu/) Ph.D. student at [Georgia Institute of Technology](https://www.gatech.edu/).
-My advisor is [Prof. Ashok Goel](https://dilab.gatech.edu/ashok-k-goel/), director of [Design & Intelligence Lab](https://dilab.gatech.edu/).
+I'm Karan Taneja, a second-year [Computer Science](https://www.cc.gatech.edu/) Ph.D. student at [Georgia Institute of Technology](https://www.gatech.edu/).
+My advisor is [Prof. Ashok Goel](https://dilab.gatech.edu/ashok-k-goel/), director of [Design & Intelligence Lab](https://dilab.gatech.edu/) and [AI-ALOE Institute](https://aialoe.org/).
 I'm interested in creating AI tools for education using Natural Language Processing and Knowledge-based Intelligent systems.

 I graduated from [Indian Institute of Technology Bombay](http://www.iitb.ac.in/) in July 2020 with Bachelor and Master in [Electrical Engineering](https://www.ee.iitb.ac.in).
 My specialization was Signal Processing and Communication and I also did a minor in Computer Science and Engineering.